Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which neighborhoods in Vientiane perform best on Airbnb in 2026?

-As of early 2026, the Vientiane neighborhoods that perform best on Airbnb are the walkable Nam Phou and Night Market area in Chanthabouly district, the Talat Sao shopping corridor also in Chanthabouly, and the quieter residential pockets of Sisattanak that still offer quick access to the center.
+As of early 2026, the Vientiane neighborhoods that perform best on Airbnb are the walkable blocks around Nam Phou and the Night Market in Chanthabouly, the Talat Sao / central transit pocket also in Chanthabouly, and the quieter residential streets of Sisattanak that are still a short ride from the center.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Vientiane.